ShmoopySoft/ShmoopySoft-Syslog-Message-Sending-Example/README.md

 ## Getting Started

 In order to send messages to Syslog, you must have a Syslog Server setup and configured.
-You will need its IP address and UDP Port number to send messages.
+You will need its IP address and UDP port number to send messages.

 ### Running